It’s not exactly a topic to bring up during Sunday brunch, but somebody has to do it – we’re talking about the history of plumbing!

 It’s a topic that’s often overlooked but pretty interesting.
-So, without further ado, let’s dive into the murky (but necessary) world of plumbing!
+Without further ado, let’s dive into the murky (but necessary) world of plumbing!

 The Ancient Egyptians used early plumbing to transport water from one place to another.
 They used rudimentary plumbing systems made of clay and later copper pipes to deliver water to their homes and businesses.
 They dug wells as deep as 300 feet, which we know because these plumbing features were installed in pyramids!